jmilhone/piscope/README.md

 # Welcome to the Big Red Ball PiScope!

-The goal of this project is to replace jScope for looking at BRB plasma data.
-This is obviously a work in progress, but is definitely usable!
+The goal of this project is to replace jScope for looking at WiPPL plasma data.
+Most of the bugs have been worked out in the master branch.
+The port to a MVC structure is unfinished.

 ## Screenshots
 ![Main Window Gif](/source/images/piscope_animation.gif)*PiScope in Action looking at PCX Data*